-The 230V AC sockets fitted to your vehicle are suitable only for medium demand items such as televisions and hairdryers.
-Safety/ overload protection is provided by the MCBs in the electrical control box located under the kitchen cupboard.
+The 230V AC sockets fitted to your vehicle are suitable only for medium demand components such as televisions and hairdryers.
+Safety/overload protection is provided by the MCBs in the electrical control box.
+A further 12V socket is also provided.

 An EM50 electrical interface adaptor box is located on the bulkhead behind the driver's seat.
-This contains fuses and relays for systems connected directly to the base vehicle electrical system and these are unlikely to require attention from the owner.
+This contains fuses and relays for systems connected directly to the base vehicle electrical system, and these are unlikely to require attention from the owner.